taraak/mp5-fall2015/README.md

 + a = mean(y) - b * mean(x)
 + R<sup>2</sup> = S<sub>xy</sub><sup>2</sup> / (S<sub>xx</sub> S<sub>yy</sub>)

-Also implement the `getBestPredictor` method that takes a user and a list of feature functions and returns the _best_ feature function (the one that results in the highest R<sup>2</sup> value).
+Also implement the `getBestPredictor` method that takes a user and a list of feature functions and returns the _best_ predictor function (the one that results in the highest R<sup>2</sup> value).

 In this machine problem, we will use interfaces to pass and return functions but we could have also considered using [lambdas that Java 8 supports](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html).

+> To pass and return functions in this machine problem, you can have classes that implement the interface `MP5Function` which contains a single method to be implemented `f`.
+Different implementations of the interface will allow for different functions `f`.